Jason Itzler: Early ventures, prostitution ring, and criminal record

-In 2005, authorities arrested Itzler, who was wanted by authorities in two other states for stalking, drug possession, and breaking parole.
+In Jan 2005, the New York City Police Department arrested Itzler and his business associate Hulbert Waldroup on charges of promoting prostitution, money laundering and drug possession.
+Itzler was wanted by authorities in two other states for stalking, drug possession, and breaking parole.
+According to court papers, police found heroin, cocaine, crack cocaine, ketamine and marijuana in Itzler's office.
 Itzler pleaded guilty to money laundering and promoting prostitution in 2006, and was sentenced to 18 months in prison.
-According to court papers, police found heroin, cocaine, crack cocaine, ketamine and marijuana in Itzler's office.